 COMMENTS FROM WORKSHOP PARTICIPANTS

 The performance and workshop spoke to me on many levels.
 Owning this body, telling its story, being aware, making use of the potential & limitations but still pushing this body before I leave this vessel behind.
 It was exactly the tonic I needed as an artist.
 I greatly admire your art and the methods used to craft your path.
+Check our dublin painters.
 It inspired and lifted up my hopes as a (female solo) performer

 MA student Performance Practice DMU Leicester